 - Virginia bluebells (Mertensia Virginica) look great when combined with chartreuse coral bells (Heuchera var.) and green leafy foliage.

 - Want bright primary colors in your spring garden?
 Pair grape hyacinth and cowslip (Primula veris) for a winning combination.

 - For a dash of color here and there among your new hosta shoots, plant grape hyacinth and daffodils.

 - A definite sign of spring – cluster daffodils around a star magnolia (Magnolia stellata).

-- For a nice spring, grouping combine fringed bleeding heart (Dicentra eximia), foam flower (Tiarella cordifolia), caramel coral bells (Heuchera ‘Caramel’) and candytuft (Iberis sempervirens).
+- For a nice spring, grouping combines fringed bleeding heart (Dicentra Eximia), foamflower (Tiarella cordifolia), caramel coral bells (Heuchera ‘Caramel’) and candytuft (Iberis Sempervirens).